-Initially known as Defoe Boat and Motor Works, the Defoe Shipbuilding was founded in 1905 and saw its beginnings as a shipbuilding facility and doing work in repairs, specifically knock-down and gasoline-fueled ships.
+Initially known as Defoe Boat and Motor Works, Defoe Shipbuilding was founded in 1905 and began as a shipbuilding facility.
+It specialized in building knock-down and gasoline-fueled boats but also did repairs.

-One of the yachts built was named Barbara Anne by then-president Dwight Eisenhower.
-The shipyard also built another yacht named Honey Fitz by former President John F. Kennedy, who named the vessel after his maternal grandfather.
+Defoe also built a yacht named Honey Fitz by former President John F. Kennedy, who named the vessel after his maternal grandfather.
 President Nixon received a yacht from Defoe named the Tricia for his daughter.

 Vessel construction and repair continued after the war, and workers also began focusing on bulk carriers.
-Work continued for the shipyard until it permanently closed its doors in 1976.
+The shipyard built two Great Lakes freighters.

-Asbestos use at most U.S. shipbuilding and repair yards is not a secret anymore.
-Prior to strict regulations placed on asbestos use by the Environmental Protection Agency (EPA), most shipyards relied heavily on asbestos, a toxic set of minerals known to cause life-threatening diseases.
+Asbestos use in shipbuilding and repair was common during the peak years Defoe operated.
+Prior to strict regulations placed on asbestos use by the Environmental Protection Agency (EPA), most shipyards relied heavily on asbestos and used it in hundreds of ship components.

 At Defoe, employers knew of asbestos dangers as early as 1944, when the U.S. Maritime Commission filed a report on the known risks.
 The report was created specifically for shipbuilders, as most of them worked daily around asbestos.
 Pipefitters and those who worked around insulation, such as boiler workers, were especially at risk.

 The report urged employers to ensure workers wore protective gear at all times and provided helpful tips and suggestions on how to reduce the chances of workers inhaling asbestos fibers.
 Most shipyards, however, didn’t fully adhere to the safety recommendations and instead concentrated on pushing their workers to build vessels quickly.